minimaxir/imgmaker/README.md

 ## Helpful Notes

 - Yes, using Google Chrome automation is a galaxy-brain approach toward programmatic image generation.
-However, the feature robustness of Chrome and hackability it allows far outweights the "weight" of Chrome, and it would take substantially more code to natively replicate.
+However, the feature robustness of Chrome and hackability it allows far outweights the "weight" of Chrome, and it would take substantially more code to natively replicate, especially cross-platform.

 ## To-Do

 - Add a Docker container + an app to deploy (e.g. to Cloud Run)
+- Optimize included HTML + CSS templates
+- Add more templates! (as needs/community demand arise)

 ## Maintainer/Creator